rahulrj/Machine-Learning/P2-Student Intervention System/README.md

  -  The SVMs gives a good generalization performance even in case of high-dimensional data and a small set of training patterns.

 **Disadvantages of SVM**
+- SVMs don't work well with large datasets because the time complexity of training them is of the order of O(N^3).
+- Also they don't work when the data contains a lot of noise and the classes are overalpping to each other.